Role landing page • Interior fit-out finishing

 • Consistent finish under raking light; no visible joint lines, dents, or corner waves.

-• Correct use of corner beads, tapes, and joint compounds for the substrate and humidity conditions.
+• Correct use of corner beads, tapes, and compounds for substrate + humidity conditions.

 • Practical speed without sacrificing finish: steady output, predictable quality, low rework.